 4. 2000 - 2014 Partner, Perkins Coie, LLP, Washington, D.C.

-5. 2015 - present, Deputy General Counsel for Acquisition, Headquarters U.S. Air Force, Washington, D.C.
+5. 2015 - present, Deputy General Counsel for Acquisition, Technology and Logistics, Headquarters U.S. Air Force, Washington, D.C.

 AWARDS AND HONORS